scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   * `LAZY`: never set for variable symbols, since variable declarations and definitions cannot be `lazy`.
   * `VAR`: set for all corresponding symbols.
-* `override` relationships exist only for getter and setter symbols.
-  Corresponding local, field and parameter symbols never override or get overridden.

 **Pattern variables** [\[65\]][65] are represented differently depending on where they are defined: